d3mondev/puredns/README.md

 ### How do I get resolvers for use with puredns?

+Trickest maintains a list of valid resolvers here: https://github.com/trickest/resolvers

-The best way to obtain a list of public resolvers is to get one from [public-dns.info](https://public-dns.info/nameservers-all.txt), then use the [DNS Validator](https://github.com/vortexau/dnsvalidator) project to keep only resolvers that provide valid answers.
+Alternatively, you can obtain a list of public resolvers from [public-dns.info](https://public-dns.info/nameservers-all.txt), then use the [DNS Validator](https://github.com/vortexau/dnsvalidator) project to keep only resolvers that provide valid answers.

 If your public resolvers provide incorrect information to puredns, for example by sending back poisoned replies, some subdomains can be missed as they will get filtered out. ***Hint:*** *Avoid resolvers from countries that censor the internet, like China.*

-Once you have a list of custom resolvers, you can pass them to puredns with the `-r` argument:
+Once you have a list of custom resolvers, you can pass them to puredns with the `-r` argument or by placing them in a file located at `~/.config/puredns/resolvers.txt`:

 `puredns resolve domains.txt -r resolvers.txt`

 The default trusted resolvers are currently `8.8.8.8` and `8.8.4.4`.
-They don't need to be changed.
-If you do want to change them, you can also specify a custom list with the `--resolvers-trusted` argument.
+If you do want to change them, you can also specify a custom list with the `--resolvers-trusted` argument or by placing them in a file located at `~/.config/puredns/resolvers-trusted.txt`.
 I have done many tests to find the best possible trusted resolvers for puredns - make sure to validate your results carefully if you decide to change them, and adjust the rate-limit with `--rate-limit-trusted`.

 `puredns resolve domains.txt -r resolvers.txt --resolvers-trusted trusted.txt`